 What is Iran, for real?

-Iran is not just another country of the 48 we find in Asia, it is one of the oldest and most distinguished civilizations in the world that has been around since the dawn of history itself and can be traced back to 4000 BC.
-Throughout thousands of years, Iran had witnessed the rise and fall of different empires, one of which named the Achaemenid Empire was one of the largest in the world at the time and was even, in hindsight, described as the world’s first superpower.
+Iran is not just another country of the 48 we find in Asia; it is one of the oldest and most distinguished civilizations in the world, which has been around since the dawn of history itself and can be traced back to 4000 BC.
+For thousands of years, Iran had witnessed the rise and fall of different empires, one of which was the Achaemenid Empire, one of the largest in the world at the time and was even, in hindsight, described as the world’s first superpower.

-Such an empire fell by the conquest of Alexander the Great in the fourth century BC who divided the far-expanding empire into several states.
-However, a century or so later, those states were unified again into the Parthian Empire which stayed powerful for four centuries after.
+Such an empire fell by the conquest of Alexander the Great in the fourth century BC, dividing the far-expanding empire into several states.
+However, a century later, those states were unified again into the Parthian Empire, which stayed powerful for four centuries.
 And then came the Arab Muslims.

-What is interesting is that Iran preserved its Persian language after its Islamization, unlike other countries, for instance, Egypt, that adopted Arabic as the main language after converting to Islam.
+What is interesting is that Iran preserved its Persian language after its Islamization, unlike other countries, such as Egypt, which adopted Arabic as the primary language after converting to Islam.

-Since then, Persia had undergone a series of changes in its political structure mostly due to the existence of different successive dynasties that ruled it for almost a thousand years.
-In March 1935, the name Persia was internationally changed to Iran which means ‘the land of the Aryans’ after the Iranian ambassador to Germany had suggested so.
+Since then, Persia has undergone a series of changes in its political structure, primarily due to the existence of different successive dynasties that ruled it for almost a thousand years.
+In March 1935, the name Persia was internationally changed to Iran, which means ‘the land of the Aryans’ after the Iranian ambassador to Germany suggested so.

 The last dynasty in Iran, the Pahlavi Dynasty, was overthrown by the Muslim Revolution of 1979.
-Such revolution brought into existence the Islamic Republic of Iran which we know—or rather do not know—today.
+This revolution created the Islamic Republic of Iran, which we know—or rather do not know—today.

-Modern-day Iran is a country with an area of 1.648 million square kilometers in the west of Asia and a number of neighbors that is a little more than average.
-In fact, Iran is surrounded by seven countries, two gulfs, and one sea!
+Modern-day Iran has an area of 1.648 million square kilometres in the west of Asia and several neighbours, a little more than average.
+Iran is surrounded by seven countries, two gulfs, and one sea!
 To the west, there is Iraq and Turkey, Armenia and Azerbaijan to the northwest, the Caspian Sea and Turkmenistan to the north, and two other stan-ending countries, Afghanistan and Pakistan, to the southeast.
 In addition, Iran is bordered to the south by the Gulf of Oman and the Persian Gulf.

-It is worth mentioning here though that there has been a dispute over whether the gulf to the south of Iran is Persian or Arabian.
-Interestingly, Google Maps has somehow settled it in the most peaceful way!
+It is worth mentioning here, though, that there has been a dispute over whether the Gulf to the south of Iran is Persian or Arabian.
+Interestingly, Google Maps has somehow settled the dispute most peacefully!
 If you view the map of Iran from an Arab country, it will read the Arabian Gulf.
 If you view the map from outside the Middle East, it is named the Persian Gulf!
-Thus everyone is happy!
+Thus, everyone is happy!

-Iran now has 31 provinces and its capital residing in the north is Tehran.
+Iran now has 31 provinces, and its capital, Tehran, is in the north.

 Language(s) of Iran

-Throughout history, Iran has enjoyed unique social, ethnic, and cultural diversity.
-This is best shown by the many ethnic groups and the overwhelming number of languages in the country.
-Persian (Farsi) is the predominant language, spoken by most of the population and constituted the official language of Iran.
-The second most spoken language is Azerbaijani then some Turkic dialects.
-Additionally, there are smaller percentages of the population speaking Kurdish, Arabic, Gilaki, Mazandarani, Baluchi, and many other languages.
+Throughout history, Iran has enjoyed unique social, ethnic, and cultural diversity—the many ethnic groups and the overwhelming number of languages in the country best show this.
+Persian (Farsi) is the predominant language spoken by most of the population and constitutes the official language of Iran.
+The second most spoken language is Azerbaijani, followed by some Turkic dialects.
+Additionally, smaller percentages speak Kurdish, Arabic, Gilaki, Mazandarani, Baluchi, and many other languages.

-Regarding foreign languages, French used to be the second language taught at school up until the 1950s so older Iranians are more likely to speak some French.
-Yet, from that date on, English has replaced French as the school’s second language so it is the younger Iranians who can most probably speak English.
+Regarding foreign languages, French was the second language taught at school up until the 1950s, so older Iranians are more likely to speak some French.
+Since then, English has replaced French as the school’s second language, so younger Iranians can probably talk to English.

-In the big cities such as Tehran and Isfahan, most signs in the streets, roads, hotels, and tourist attractions are also written in English.
+In big cities such as Tehran and Isfahan, most signs on the streets, roads, hotels, and tourist attractions are written in English.

 Currency of Iran

 Iran started using currencies more than two centuries ago.
-Back at the time, the main unit was called Toman.
-Now the official currency is Rial and symbolized by IRR; however, many Iranians still use Toman which is equivalent to 10 Rials.
+At the time, the central unit was called Toman.
+The official currency is the Rial, symbolized by the IRR; however, many Iranians still use the Toman, equivalent to 10 Rials.

-As of April 2022, the Iranian Rial is, unfortunately, the weakest currency in the entire world with one USD equaling IRR over 200,000!
+Unfortunately, as of April 2022, the Iranian Rial is the weakest currency in the world, with one USD equaling IRR over 200,000!
 This provokes some questions: Why is this the case with the Iranian Rial?
 What precisely caused it to hit rock bottom?

 Well, the inflation and devaluation of the Iranian Rial started more than 80 years ago, precisely during WWII.

-However, the Iranian government has subsidized a rate of 42.000 Rials per one Dollar to use only to import essential and humanitarian goods that are free from US sanctions.
+However, the Iranian government has subsidized a rate of 42.000 Rials per Dollar to import essential and humanitarian goods free from US sanctions.

 So when you find a museum ticket worth 1,000,000 Rials, do not freak out.
 It is only four dollars or so.